 During Open World Cups and Junior World Cups, incidents of harassment/abuse/neglect can be reported to the FIE Supervisor, acting as the FIE Safeguarding officer.
-This responsibility shall be added to the list of responsibilities of Supervisors.
+This responsibilities of Supervisors.

 The FIE shall designate Safeguarding Officers to other official FIE events, for example, training camps.